codeforpdx/PASS/CONTRIBUTING.md

   * `git checkout -b <branch name>` [learn more](https://www.atlassian.com/git/tutorials/using-branches/git-checkout)
 3. `git pull origin Development` - to sync with PASS Development branch
 4. Work on feature in your own branch.
-5. When ready to push up for review:
+5. When ready, push up for review:
   * `git push origin <your branch name>`
 3. Make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) to Development branch.
 Request reviews from members of the team - you’ll need their approval to merge. **Make sure to close your branch once merged.